erinchocolate/swen502/HCI Assignment/README.md

 # Manage Finance
 ![Demo](https://github.com/erinchocolate/swen502/blob/master/HCI%20Assignment/Demo.gif)

-This project is mainly to learn User Experience design.
+This project is mainly for studying User Experience design.

 We created user personas, information architecture, use cases, wireframes and prototype of a personal finance management app.